Skip to main content

 when needed

-A same-day workflow can be useful when the tooth, the bite, the esthetic demand, and the clinical and lab schedule truly allow it.
+Selected same-day external-lab coordination can be useful when the exam confirms the tooth, bite, material, esthetic demand, and lab schedule allow it.
 In other cases, a lab-made crown over separate days is still the more careful move.

-• Not every case that wants speed is a good same-day case
+• Not every urgent or travel-timed case is a good same-day fit

-• The real advantage is avoiding separate days when that path is clinically sensible
+• The real advantage is avoiding a separate visit when that path is clinically sensible

 2,599 MXN